 Generally, there are three types: single-level falls, falls from heights, and swing falls.

 Single Level Falls

 These happen when a worker remains on a single working level.
-Most cam be categorized as “slips and falls” or “slips and trips.”
-Trips result from uneven footways, have curved surfaces, or there’s a barrier: usually a fixture or equipment.
+Most can be categorized as “slips and falls” or “slips and trips”.
+Trips result from uneven footways, curved surfaces, or there’s a barrier: usually a fixture or equipment.
 Slips on the other hand happen when materials coat the foot surface like ice or grease.
-Worn footwear, or footwear tread that is not matched to the surface can also cause a slip.
+Worn footwear or footwear tread that is not matched to the surface can also cause a slip.